arduino/docs-content/content/software/ide-v2/tutorials/ide-v2-customize-auto-formatter/content.md

 ---
-title: 'Customizing the Auto Formatter'
+title: 'Customizing the Auto Formatter Feature'
 difficulty: easy
-description: 'Learn how '
+description: 'Learn how to configure the auto formatter feature'
 tags:
  - Auto Formatter
  - Tools
-author: 'Benjamin Dannegård'
+author: 'Benjamin Dannegård, Per Tillisch'
 ---

 Pressing CTRL + T on Windows or CMD + T on MacOS when writing a sketch in the Arduino IDE 2.0 will automatically format the sketch.
-And it is possible to change the behaviour of this command.
+It is possible to change the behaviour of this command.
 In this article we will go through how you can change the behaviour of this command.

 You can easily download the editor from the [Arduino Software page](https://www.arduino.cc/en/software#experimental-software).